 The origins of Torri Superiore can be placed around the XIV century.
 The village is quite remarkable for its height (five levels from the foundations to the flat roofs) and its length (about 100 mt. long from North to South).
 The last towers were probably built around the end of the XVIII century, in the period of maximum density in the settlement, when it housed up to 200 inhabitants.
 Over the past 100 years it has been left to degenerate, owing to economic, social and practical reasons.

 The Associazione Culturale “Torri Superiore” was founded in 1989 to preserve the entire village and make it an eco-village, home of a resident community.
-The Association owns half of the hamlet and operates through a Co-operative company as a cultural centre permanently open to the public.
-The other half is owned by the members and sub-divided into 20 apartments, 9 of which have been entirely restored.
-The 15 residents, partly Italian and partly German, share all meals and take care of cultural and social activities, organic agriculture programs, following the “work-in- progress” on the buildings.
+The Association owns half of the hamlet and operates through the Ture Nirvane Cooperative company as a cultural centre permanently open to the public.
+The other half is owned by the members and sub-divided into 20 apartments, all entirely restored.
+The 20 residents, partly Italian and partly German, share all meals and take care of cultural and social activities, organic agriculture programs, as well as the eco-guesthouse.

 Membership & Visitors

 - Current members: 21

 - Open to new members